(BA (Hons), Strathclyde; MLitt, PhD, Glasgow)

 I joined the University of Kent in September 2013.
 Previously, I was a lecturer at the University of Exeter, having taught before that at the University of Glasgow.

 Outside the area of modernist studies my research is more broadly concerned with animals in literature and philosophy.
-My latest book, Animal Theory: A Critical Introduction (Edinburgh UP, 2015), offers a wide-ranging exploration of theoretical approaches to animality in modern and contemporary thought.
+My book, Animal Theory: A Critical Introduction (Edinburgh UP, 2015), offers a wide-ranging exploration of theoretical approaches to animality in modern and contemporary thought.
 The four main chapters on ‘Animals as Humans’, ‘Animal Ontology’, ‘Animal Life’ and ‘Animal Ethics’ include extended discussions of Nietzsche, Freud, Lacan, Heidegger, Merleau-Ponty, Derrida, Deleuze and Guattari, Singer, Regan, Nussbaum and Haraway among others, and also contain readings of contemporary literary texts by Angela Carter, J. M. Coetzee, Paul Auster and Jonathan Safran Foer.
-More recently, I have begun a co-edited book project titled A History of Literary Animals, which explores representations of animals from the medieval period to the contemporary.
+Currently, I am co-editing Reading Literary Animals: Medieval to Modern, a volume of essays that explores representations of animals across a wide array of literary texts and periods.

 Also view these in the Kent Academic Repository